life-itself/web3/notes/deconstructing-decentralization.md

     * Decentralization enables groups of people to obscure power and escape consequences for breaking rules.
   * Calls to Action
     * The status quo usage of the terms “decentralized” and “decentralization” is deemed untenable by many commentators, and there are a variety of calls to action in the literature: deeper study of the term; frameworks for better understanding or measuring the decentralization of crypto systems; doing away with the terms altogether in discussing crypto systems.

+> **_What does decentralized mean?_**
+>
+> There are two different common usages for the term 'decentralized' within the crypto-sphere: (1) To describe the peer‐to‐peer network of computers that comprise a permissionless blockchain; (2) To describe how power or agency works within permissionless blockchain systems.
+Coalescing of these meanings and the complexity of blockchain technology results in misunderstandings of how 'decentralized' blockchain technology actually is.

 ## III.
 Examples of Concentrations of Power in Permissionless Blockchain Systems